reinfire/Icecast2-Wordpress-Widget/README.md

 Simple HTML code to include in a Wordpress Sidebar/Widget for all Wake News Radio Streams

-# Liquidsoap Background Scripts to propelled Icecast2 Server
+# Liquidsoap Scripts to propelled Icecast2